Invasive Species Council of British Columbia

 Dan is a Senior Environmental Advisor for Enbridge.
 He spent a decade as a freshwater biologist working for an environmental consulting firm with assignments throughout BC.
 Dan has a BSc in Natural Resource Management, a MSc in Environmental Practice, and is a Registered Professional Biologist.
 His work gives him great insight into industrial perspectives related to invasive species management and he has a great appreciation for the diversity and sensitivity of the various habitats across BC which could be threatened by the impacts of invasive organisms.

-Steve Thomson, Treasurer
+Steve Thomson, Vice Chair

 Business & Industry